jsdclxvi/Reforestation/README.md

-## What did the scarf say to the hat?
-You go on ahead, I am going to hang around a bit longer.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.